shri-acha/Ether/README.md

 A statically typed functional programming language highly based on rust and haskell.

-Currently is only implemented with minimal functionalities, has major vibecoded portions, will try to rewrite in the future.
+Currently is only implemented with minimal functionalities, has *major vibecoded portions* , will try to rewrite in the future.

 Features:
 - Has support for strongly typed enums.